Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: Introduction

 Du and Yu \cite{Du2} gave a combinatorial proof of (\ref{equ:2}) by proving bijectively that

-The goal of this paper is to refine identities (\ref{equ:1}) and (\ref{equ:2}), and reveal some further relations between humps of Motzkin paths and Young tableaux.
+The goal of this paper is to reveal some further relations between humps of Motzkin paths and Young tableaux, and obtain some refinements of identities (\ref{equ:1}) and (\ref{equ:2}).
 The statistic \emph{height} for a hump in a Motzkin path is defined to be the $y$-coordinate reached by the up step of the hump.
 Note that the number of peaks in Dyck paths with a given height has been studied in several papers, such as \cite{Mansour2} and \cite{Peart}.
 We denote